msichterman/url-shortener/README.md

 A personal URL shortener built with Netlify, inspired by Kent C. Dobbs.

 ## Motivation
 URL shorteners currently on the market for custom domains are insanely expensive.
-Months ago, I came accross Kent C. Dobbs' [netlify-shortener](https://github.com/kentcdodds/netlify-shortener) which is an insanely simple and useful implementation of a personal URL shortener with the ability to support a custom domain.
+Months ago, I came across Kent C. Dobbs' [netlify-shortener](https://github.com/kentcdodds/netlify-shortener) which is an insanely simple and useful implementation of a personal URL shortener with the ability to support a custom domain.
 Following his lead, I was able to get a custom URL shortener deployed in minutes and a bash script to create/generate new shortened URLS in only a few more minutes.
 Thank you Kent C. Dobbs!

 ## Technologies
 * Netlify